Young rider classification in the Tour de France: Jerseys ranking

+In this case the third rider (or the following eligible rider) will be in the white jersey.

 Winners

 Since the young rider classification was introduced in 1975, it has been won by 40 different cyclists.
 On seven occasions a cyclist has won the young rider classification and the general classification — Laurent Fignon in 1983, Jan Ullrich in 1997, Alberto Contador in 2007, Andy Schleck in 2010, Egan Bernal in 2019 and Tadej Pogačar in 2020 and 2021.
 The only cyclists to win the young rider classification and the mountains classification in the same year are Nairo Quintana in 2013 and Pogačar in 2020 and 2021.

-The only cyclists to win the young rider classification in multiple Tours are Marco Pantani (two wins), Ullrich (three wins — also finishing first or second in the general classification on all three of these occasions), Schleck (three wins), Quintana (two wins — also finishing second in the general classification both years), and Pogačar (three wins).
+The only cyclists to win the young rider classification multiple times are Marco Pantani (two wins), Jan Ullrich (three wins — also finishing first once or second twice in the general classification), Andy Schleck (three wins — also finishing first once and second once in the general classification), Nairo Quintana (two wins — also finishing second in the general classification both years), and Tadej Pogačar (four wins — also finishing first twice and second twice in the general classification).
 Quintana is the only rider to win the classification in non-consecutive years.
+Pogačar holds the absolute record of wearing the white jersey for 75 days in total.

+Tadej Pogačar also has the record of leading the young rider classification for 72 consecutive stages, between stage 13 of the 2020 Tour de France and the end of the 2023 Tour de France.

 By nationality

+Days in white jersey

+Note: 1989-1999 editions, when the classification didn't have a distinctive jersey are also taken into account.